 We're basically profitable, reputable businesses banding together to do good.
-Since we're also a bunch of folks who got together to do some good, please be patient as we work to print and ship over 24,000 tees to you (it takes a lot of effort and some time!)
+Since we're also a bunch of folks who got together to do some good, please be patient as we work to print and ship thousands of tees to you (it takes a lot of effort and some time!)

 To fulfill our philanthropic promises, we're creating a fund with the Pikes Peak Community Foundation to help us manage the funds responsibly and transparently.
 The monies in that fund will go directly to the charitable organizations we are featuring, currently benefitting Colorado Wildfire Victims.